daKmoR/generate-typescript-definition-files-from-javascript/README.md

 expect(square('two')).to.equal(4);
 ```

-Our plan is to accept a number and a string and return the power of it with the default of power of 2 (e.g. square it).
+Our plan is to accept a number or string and return the square of it.

 Let's implement it with TypeScript: